a2sysml/a2sysml.github.io/README.md

 ### Spacing:

 Nothing too defined for now.
 Keep the page open by minimizing text.
 Replace text with simple icons where possible.
 Prefer shadowing to outlines or contrasts to give a better look and feel.

+## Development:

+We use Zola and Markdown to generate/dev serve (w/ hot reloading) the website.

+Ensure you have Docker installed to be able to generate/dev serve.

+On every push to main, GA will run and build the website and deploy to GitHub Pages.

+See scripts folder for generate/dev serve.

+## Broken Links:

+I'd like to track if any links are broken.
+GitHub Pages allows me to specify a 404 page.
+If I can specifically tag analytics to that page and extract the url, I should be able to tell what links are broken and what pages should exist (according to the users typing those links in).